We write about products and services that we use. This page may contain affiliate links for which we receive a commission.

-The plate, before Daisy ate its contents, was full of 24 gingerbread men my mother had made the night before.
+The plate (before Daisy ate its contents) was full of 24 gingerbread men that my mother had made the night before.

-By deducing the look on her face and the crumbs around her face, diagnosing the reason for her diarrhea was pretty easy.
+The look on her face and the crumbs around her face made diagnosing the cause of her diarrhea pretty easy.

-Here are the most common reasons for dog diarrhea…
+Here are the most common causes of dog diarrhea…

-Dogs tend to think it’s a good idea to eat absolutely everything in sight, and if it can’t be chewed, it should just be swallowed whole.
+Dogs tend to think it’s a good idea to eat absolutely everything in sight.
+And most dogs assume that if it can’t be chewed, then it should just be swallowed whole.

-Depending on what they have ingested, it may irritate the stomach and bowel, causing a reaction.
+Depending on what your dog has ingested, it may irritate their stomach and intestines — causing a reaction.

-In many cases the dog will vomit, possibly eliminating most of what ever they have ingested.
-In other cases, the item may have to be removed by a vet.
+In many cases your dog will vomit, possibly eliminating most of whatever they’ve ingested.
+Other times, the item may have to be removed by a vet.

 Food intolerance is another common reason for diarrhea.

-By simply changing your dog’s environment can add stress to him/her.
+By simply changing your dog’s environment can stress them out.

-If you take them out to a new house to visit a friend or to a show and they start to get diarrhea, they might be reacting to changes in their environment.
+If you take them out to a new house to visit a friend or to an outdoor event in your community and they start to get diarrhea, they might be reacting to changes in their environment.

 Parasites can be a pet owner’s worst nightmare.

-These include the various types of worms that your dog can contract, such as tapeworm, roundworm, hookworm and whipworms.
+These include the various types of worms that your dog can contract — such as tapeworms, roundworms, hookworms, and whipworms.

-One of the most common bacteria you might see is salmonella.
-Just as it does for humans, it is a bacteria that will do its worst work on the digestive system, so expect to see symptoms like vomiting, diarrhea and a fever.
+One of the most common bacteria you might notice is Salmonella.
+Just as it does for humans, it’s a bacteria that will do its worst work on the digestive system — so expect to see symptoms like vomiting, diarrhea, and a fever.

-Another common bacteria is bordetella.
-You will find this nasty one among dogs who have kennel cough or another respiratory illness.
-Expect to see symptoms that relate to respiratory system, along with diarrhea.
+Another common form of bacteria in dogs is Bordetella.
+You will find this nasty one among dogs who have kennel cough or other respiratory illnesses.
+Expect to see coughing and wheezing symptoms, along with diarrhea.